 Planning a trip to Western Canada and wondering what are the best towns and cities to visit?
 Canada is synonymous with awe-inspiring mountainscapes and spectacular glacial lakes and almost all of this amazing scenery can be found in Western Canada.
 In particular, the States of British Columbia and Alberta jam a whole load of highlights into one small area that can easily fill a two-month itinerary.

-But the Canadian Alps are just the tip of the iceberg for the best places to visit in this region with cultural highlights, stunning beaches and cosmopolitan fun to be found throughout BC and Alberta.
+But the Canadian Alps are just the tip of the iceberg for the best places to visit in Canada with cultural highlights, stunning beaches and cosmopolitan fun to be found throughout BC and Alberta.

-Read on to discover the most amazing places to consider for your western Canada itinerary.
+Read on to discover the most famous places to visit in western Canada.

 Best Places to Visit in Western Canada